Azure/iot-operations-sdks/dotnet/src/Azure.Iot.Operations.Services/LeaderElection/README.md

 In applications with a large number of clients vying to be a leader at any given moment, it is possible to encounter a herding effect once the leadership position becomes available.
-To avoid cases like this where a sudden flurry of requests to become leader overwhelm the MQ broker, it is generally recommended to add a short exponentional backoff time with jitter before attempting to campaign to be the leader.
+To avoid cases like this where a sudden flurry of requests to become leader overwhelm the MQ broker, it is generally recommended to add a short exponential backoff time with jitter before attempting to campaign to be the leader.
 A simplified version of this logic can be seen below:

 ```csharp